Is Homeowners Insurance Included in a Mortgage?

 While you can pay your home insurance yourself instead of through an escrow, whether your lender will allow this depends on your type of mortgage, down payment size and equity.
 If you get the option to pay it yourself, you'll have greater control over your finances.
 Paying premiums directly to the insurer gives you more flexibility and understanding of your policy and makes it easier to switch providers.

-For instance, you can choose how to pay, whether online or through the mail, and even select your payment frequency (monthly, quarterly or yearly).
+You can choose how to pay, whether online or through the mail, and select your payment frequency (monthly, quarterly or yearly).
 If you prefer a more hands-on approach to financial management, ask your lender if you can pay your home insurance yourself.

 Benefits of Paying Homeowners Insurance Through Escrow